assemble-dev-org/backstage-sample-quarkus-app1/README.md

 # my-quarkus-app1

-This is a sample quarkus app
+This is a sample quarkus app for Jason

 ## Running the application in dev mode